BreiNus/Resolucion-Consultas-SQL-SePrograma/README.md

 	WHERE compania = 'TELCEL';

-Respuestas a las consultas JOIN;
+Respuestas a las peticiones JOIN;
 --------------------------------

 1:  SELECT prov.codigo,prov.nombre FROM provincias AS prov